kpj-2006/Template-Repo/CONTRIBUTING.md

 ## � IMPORTANT: Discord Communication is Mandatory

 **All project communication MUST happen on Discord.
-We do not appreciate GitHub notifications.**
+We do not pay attention to GitHub notifications.**

 - Join our [Discord server](https://discord.gg/hjUhu33uAn) before starting any work
 - Post your PR/issue updates in the relevant Discord channel (**MANDATORY**)